fbenitachen/projects/README.md

 # Python
-Projects of mine - statistics and linear regression related
+Projects of mine - statistics and linear regression related areas